ironhackbcn/lab-express-cloudinary/README.md

 ### Iteration 0 | Initialize the project

-After forking and cloning the project, you will have to add a `starter_code/.env` file:
+After forking and cloning the project, you will have to add a `.env` file:

 ```
 PORT=3000